Find Affordable College Courses

 Stephenville, TX

 With a ranking of #10, Tarleton State University did quite well on this year’s most popular schools for allied health professions students working on their master’s degree.
-Located in the town of Stephenville, Tarleton is a public college with a fairly large student population.
+Located in the town of Stephenville, Tarleton is a public school with a large student population.

 About 93% of the students majoring in allied health at the school are women while 7% are male.